iszczesniak/cpp/references/index.md

 {% include_relative move.cc %}
 {% endhighlight %}

+## The use case

-We use `std::move(x)` to explicitly enable the move semantics for object `x`, which by default would not have the move sematics enabled, because expression `x` is an lvalue.
+I can think of one use case only.
+We use `std::move(x)` to explicitly enable the move semantics for object `x` (i.e., we turn `x` from an lvalue to an rvalue), which by default would not have the move sematics enabled, because the expression `x` is an lvalue.

 # Reference type and function overload resolution